Tsuunen/directus-extension-QRCode/README.md

-# Directus Operation – QR Code
+# Directus Extension – QR Code

-A Directus operation that **generates a QR Code locally** from a given link and **automatically saves it in the Directus Files collection**.
+A Directus extension that **generates a QR Code locally** from a given link and **automatically saves it in the Directus Files collection**.

 ![QR Code Preview](./assets/directus-extension-QRCode.png)